akaAgar/twitch2key/README.md

 **This is the project's source code repository.
 If you're not interested in the source code, binaries can be found at https://akaagar.itch.io/twitch2key**

 A C# command-line tool which listens to a Twitch channel's live chat and simulates keyboard presses when certain messages are posted.
-Can be used to create "Twitch plays XXX" streams where commands from the chat ("forward", "back", etc.) are turned into game inputs.
+Can be used to create "Twitch plays X" streams where commands from the chat ("forward", "back", etc.) are turned into game inputs.

 **Features**